-Herpes usually heals on its own for people with a good immune system and antiviral
+Herpes usually heals on its own for people with a good immune system and antiviral drugs can help.

 This is a bacterial infection, usually at the beginning it goes unnoticed.
 The very first symptom to appear is something called “chancre” which is a round sore in the genital area, anus or mouth.
 The chancre is painless but very infectious.

 - Joint pain